AlejandroEsquivel/msp430-ultrasonic-distance/README.md

 # MSP430 Ultrasonic Distance Fimware

 The MSP430 (MSP430g2553) was used to create an ultrasonic (HC-SR04) distance meter, the distance measurements are sent via USB-Serial interface to the host computer using UART.
+A full explanation of the relevant MSP430 components and code is given [here](DEPENDENCIES.md).
+For a more complete explanation with relevant diagrams and accuracy measurements see [Writeup.pdf](Writeup.pdf)

 # Connections